genestack/user-tutorials/source/guide/using-genestack-browse-data.rst

 and Public Data.

 **Shared with me** contains all files that other users have shared with you or that you shared with other users.
-See the :ref:`sharing-label-1` section for more details.
+See the :ref:`sharing-label` section for more details.

 **Public Data** contains all of the goodies we have preloaded on Genestack to make life a bit simpler for our users.
 This folder contains: